13 Easter Eggs You May Not Have Noticed In The Original ‘Ghostbusters’ From 1984

 11. Royalty — There is a scene where a newspaper headline reads “Princess Di Expecting Again,” and that is in reference to Princess Diana.
 Oddly enough, she was pregnant with Prince Harry upon the release of the film.

 12. No proton packs? — Believe it or not, the name “Proton Pack” is not mentioned one time in the original film.
-It actually is not a phrase that is uttered on the big screen until Ghostbusters 2 was released in 1989.
+It actually is not a phrase that is uttered on the big screen until Ghostbusters 2 was released in 1989.13.
+Call for help — In the movie, there is a “555” phone number in the commercial for the Ghostbusters, but that is the second number given.
+Trailers for the film in the early ’80s had an 800-number that fans could call and hear recorded messages from Dan Aykroyd and Bill Murray, saying they were out catching ghosts.

 It was reported that the number received more than 1,000 calls an hour, 24 hours a day, for six weeks.